iamannamai/1906-fellow-reactos/REACTO_HOWTO.md

 ## Both

-- Take some time afterward to summarize key concepts/strategies used during the REACTO to really reinforce the patterns seen
+- Take some time afterward to summarize key concepts/strategies used during the REACTO to really reinforce the patterns seen.